Queue-ri/Shared-Piano-Playbot/README.md

 3. Tampermonkey will automatically run Playbot script if you visit Shared Piano webpage.

 ## How to Use
-1. Convert your midi files to json format by online [Tone.js parser](https://tonejs.github.io/Midi/).
-2. Open Shared Piano webpage and press `ctrl + m`.
+1. Open Shared Piano webpage and press `ctrl + m`.
-3. Copy and paste the conversion result from step 1.
+3. Select your midi file from the file explorer.
-4. Hit `Enter` to close the prompt.
+4. Hit `Enter` to start playing. (please wait for a second)

 ## Shortcuts
 ### Main control
-- File input prompt: `ctrl + m`
+- Open file explorer: `ctrl + m`
-- Start play: `Enter`
+- Start playing: `Enter`

 ### Transpose
 No need to press `shift` key.